hobbescodes/tangen/README.md

 ### Generated Output

-When you run `tangen generate`, it creates:
+When you run `tangrams generate`, it creates:

 ```
 src/generated/